kera-cudmore/readme-examples/README.md

 ### Tables

 Tables can be a great way to display information in your README, but can be a bit fiddly to get your head around at first.
 Tables are created using the pipe symbol ( | ) which is placed on either side of the content, creating the sides of the table.
+The first row of the table will be the headings for the table.
+This is then followed by a row with 3 dashes in each cell, and then you just add the contents for the table in the following rows.

 | Table Heading 1 | Table Heading 2 |
 | --- | --- |